 As older siblings sometimes do, my sister and my brothers convinced me that this dessert wasn’t called “ice cream with chocolate sauce” but instead was called “grishgroom,” and that word then entered my ever-expanding vocabulary.
 My sister told me later that she just made it up (shocking, I know).

-Some time later, we were enjoying a rare dinner out as a family, and my sister and brothers made a recommendation for my dessert order as they pointed to a menu that I couldn’t yet read.
-To this day, I’m not sure what is more memorable: my parents’ confused stares, the blank expression of the waitress, or the belly-laughing convulsions of my siblings.
+Some time later, when I was about five years old, we were enjoying a rare dinner out as a family.
+After the meal, my sister and brothers made a recommendation for my dessert order as they pointed to a menu that I couldn’t yet read.
+To this day, I’m not sure what is more memorable: my parents’ confused stares, the blank expression of our server, or the belly-laughing convulsions of my siblings.
 If the fist bump had been invented by then, I’m pretty sure that my sister and brothers would have had to ice their hands on the way home.

 Last year over the holidays, I shared the story of grishgroom with my nieces on Souzz’s side of the family.
 As you might expect, they enjoy any story that makes their uncle look like a dork (time is of course the limiting factor here).
 Armed with their new vocabulary, they marched into the living room and announced to their parents that they were going to serve themselves up some grishgroom.
 That led to a few confused nods from the adults, and then the nieces returned with giant bowls of ice cream–not exactly what a parent wants to happen after dessert at 10:30 pm on Christmas Eve.

 It’s fair to say that my in-laws weren’t as amused as my siblings about grishgroom.
-Somewhere out there is a retired waitress nodding in agreement.
+Somewhere out there is a retired server nodding in agreement.